External documentation and training resources

 There are similar guidelines for the Fortran language, but they are much more scarce (a cultural issue ?).

-One should also spend time studying tools like Clang-format, Clang-tidy, the editor config file and seek absolute homogeneity in all the code base.
+One should also spend time studying tools like Clang-format, Clang-tidy, the editor config file, Git and seek homogeneity across all the code base.

 Compiling code